taiyo-sun25/AttractingContributors-animals/README.md

 3. Make 10 Pull Request contributions to other projects
 4. Merge 10 Pull Requests into your forked Project.

-# My Project (Pokemon-collection)
+# My Project (Hiragana-collection)
-Goal - I want contributors to help me list some favorite Pokemon.
+Goal - I want contributors to help me list some favorite Hiragana.

-# List of Pokemon
+# List of Hiragana
-Glaceon
+な